Internet Critics, Here’s A Lesson on Dark-Skinned Women and Red Lipstick

 Civil rights sigh.

-Of course, this flawed logic isn’t surprising coming from someone whose known for his Rag doll braided hairstyle.
-But sadly, ASAP Rocky isn’t the first to believe this myth, and he won’t be the last.
+Sadly, ASAP Rocky isn’t the first to believe this flawed logic, and he won’t be the last.

 The truth is red lipstick is one of those magical colors that work on everyone.
 Women with skin tones that range from deep to pale can find their perfect red and wear it with ease.